Trevince estate gardens

 Conifer Collection

-Trevince is one of the few gardens in Cornwall to join the International Conifer Conservation Programme which provides a living seed bank of conifers that may be threatened or vulnerable in the wild.
+Trevince is one of the first gardens in Cornwall to join the International Conifer Conservation Programme (ICCP) which provides a living seed bank of conifers that may be threatened or vulnerable in the wild.

-This exceptional garden features an abundance of spring flowering favourites Camellias and Rhododendrons as well as unique Meyer lemons, which have been growing there since the 1850s.
+This exceptional garden features an abundance of spring flowering favourites – camellias and rhododendrons as well as several citrus varieties – which have been grown at Trevince since the 1850s

 Walled Garden

-An acre once devoted to fruit, vegetables and flowers for the household.
-The curved brick walls at the top give a larger area for growing the old apple and pear trees.
-The divisions in the garden are the same as they were in 1880, with box hedging added in the 1990s and an avenue of espalier apples in 2015.
+An acre that was once devoted to fruit, vegetables and flowers for the household, the curved brick walls at the top of the Walled Garden retain heat and provide a larger area for growing plants such as apple and pear trees.
+The divisions in the garden are largely the same as they were in 1865, with box hedging added in the 1990s and an avenue of espalier apples in 2015.
 A heated vinery, now in need of restoration, dominates the middle of the north wall.
 One of the vines still survives.

-From the 1930s the gardens produced cut flowers.
-Many were sent up to Covent Garden market – even during WWII and Market gardening continued until the 1990s.
+From the 1930s, the gardens produced cut flowers and vegetables commercially.
+These were sent up to Covent Garden market in London – even during World War II.
+Market gardening continued until the 1990s.
 The main survivals from this use are the rows of Amaryllis belladonna and a large pittosporum.

 Wilderness Walk